 Reflectors are commercially available in various sizes and forms from practically every photographic supply venue.
 Reflectors are commonly found as an umbrella, which needs to be attached to a clamp in front of a studio light, or as a hand-held device, which is more portable, but often requires an assistant.
 For the purpose of this article, we are going to concentrate on the portable, hand-held reflector and leave the umbrella for our studio lighting topic.
-The most common style of reflector is the collapsible reflector, which usually has a different color on each side; usually a combination of white, black, silver, and gold.
-Illustrated here are some portable reflectors found on the B&H Photography web site.
+The most common style of reflector is the collapsible reflector, which usually has a different color on each side—usually a combination of white, black, silver, and gold.

-When shadows plague your shot, there are essentially two solutions; add more lights or redirect the light you already have available.
-Common areas that are effected by shadows in portraits may include the areas beneath a subject’s facial areas, such as beneath the eyes, nose and chin.
+When shadows plague your shot, there are essentially two solutions: add more lights or redirect the light you already have available.
+Common areas that are affected by shadows in portraits may include the areas beneath a subject’s facial features, such as beneath the eyes, nose, and chin.
 Reflectors are used by bouncing the available light and filling the shadows with highlights.
-It is best to use an assistant to manipulate the reflector to bounce the light which is inversely proportional to the photographer’s position.
+It is best to use an assistant to manipulate the reflector to bounce the light, which is inversely proportional to the photographer’s position.
 In other words, if the photographer is shooting from a low angle, then the reflector should concentrate on reflecting the light down.
 If the photographer is shooting from eye-level or higher, then the reflector is often held from a lower perspective.
-Of course, there are no hard rules and the environment dictates the best perspective to use.
+Of course, there are no hard rules, and the environment dictates the best perspective to use.